Emydex-Technology/FarmAutomation/ReadMe.md

 # About this Repository
 This repository is used as part of the Emydex recruitment process.
-Candidates are expected to complete a basic coding test and submit their solution so our technical team can have a better insight into their coding skills and suitability for the role on offer.
+Candidates are expected to complete a basic coding test.
+This is to allow our technical team to get a better insight into their coding skills and suitability for the role on offer.
 This repository provides a base working project template for the fictitious Farm Automation System being developed by the Emydex Web Development Team.
 This exercise is designed to test candidates' coding skills and experience building a RESTful API library to be consumed by a mobile application.
 There is never a perfect solution and each developer solves the problem in their unique way based on their experiences and knowledge.
 So the least we expect from you is to do your best.